Can a Father put himself on the Birth Certificate?

-An unmarried father can only register the birth of the child on his own if the mother has made a statutory declaration acknowledging him as the father of the child or if the father brings a parental responsibility agreement or a court order to register the birth at the register office.
+An unmarried father cannot usually have one parent register the birth alone unless the mother has made a statutory declaration acknowledging him as the father of the child or the father brings a parental responsibility agreement or court order to register the birth at the register office.
+The father’s details and father’s name are then added to the child’s birth certificate at the registrar’s office.

 In the situation where a mother is not putting father on birth certificate, a father can make an application for a declaration of parentage.
 A declaration of parentage is where the court decides who the father of the child is.
 If such declaration has been made by the court, then court will notify the general register office who will re-register the birth of the child.